Open Accessibility Menu

 Earn-to-Learn (ETL) Paid Internship + 24-month Providence Work Contract

 As part of the training program, selected applicants are hired as Clinical Student Interns.
-After training is complete, interns may apply to an open phlebotomist position or enter the float pool as a supplemental phlebotomist until permanent positions become available.
-The paid position requires a 24-month work commitment as a phlebotomist at participating Providence laboratories.
+After training is complete, graduates may apply to open phlebotomist positions.
+Some locations have float pool options where graduates may work as a supplemental phlebotomist until permanent positions become available.
+The paid position requires a 24-month work commitment as a phlebotomist at participating Providence laboratories after training is complete.